Introduction

 The isolated line approximation

 At high densities or for lines arising from high levels, the electron impact width becomes comparable to the separation ΔΕ(nl, nl+1) between the perturbing energy levels and the initial or final level : the corresponding levels become degenerate and the isolated line approximation is invalid (Griem 1974).
-In order to check the validity of this approximation, we have defined a parameter C in Dimitrijevic and Sahal-Bréchot (1984) which is given in the tables.
-See "Data description" for more details.
+In order to check the validity of this approximation, we have defined a parameter C in Dimitrijevic and Sahal-Bréchot (1984).

 The semiclassical perturbation approximation (SCP)